Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 For BGT, this component also adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".

 The room in the northwest of the 3rd level in the palace will be assigned to the PC.
 A servant will be there to instruct about the PC's personal chest: it is the "same" one that is used in SoD to transfer the items to the first camp.
 This chest (at the far west of the room) will now be unlocked.
 For SoD/EET the content will be moved to the "same" chest inside the SoD campaign (in bd0103.are) automatically.
 For all EE games, all chests inside the PC's room will be emptied, the contents will now be inside the drawer on the 2nd level of the palace.

 This component also changes the dialogues of the guards inside the palace to something more friendly (guards in the cellar will not turn hostile any more) and adds friendly guards in front of the palace, as well.

+Note: if Jarl's Adventure Pack v0.8.0 is installed after Endless BG1, opening the chests will be counted as a theft - in this case, the chests on the 3rd floor of the Palace cannot be used by the group despite the servants stating otherwise.
+Install Jarl's Adventure Pack before Endless BG1 to prevent this.

 3 Short Public Hero Tribute (SoD/EET Only)